Stick with the cleanse-tone-moisturise strategy for good skin in the monsoons.

 Even in the monsoons, to take care of your skin , you need to ensure that your skin is clean and moisturised is important.
 However, depending on the skin type, you should know to pick the right solution.
 For instance, for oily skin, water-based options should be the go-to option.
 When using a moisturiser, the idea is to use it lightly and ensure you don’t overload or overwork it into your skin as this can prevent it from breathing.

 During the monsoons, it is important to avoid foods that can cause infections or increase the amount of water the body retains.
 Good examples of the former are root and leafy vegetables as they’re plucked from wet soil, which can cause allergies and infections if not washed off properly.
 In the case of the latter, watermelon is a fruit to avoid due to its high water content.
 A solution here is to switch to seasonal fruits like litchis, peaches, and pears.
 These are rich in antioxidants, which help prevent free radical activity known to make skin wrinkled and dull.

 Other alternatives that help nourish the skin include:

 These tips are sure to help you prepare for the monsoons and keep your skin healthy.
-Owing the wet environment of this season, skin diseases develop easily and investing time to do skin care at home should definitely be among your priorities.
-However, given the many skincare myths and presence of misinformation on the internet, the best approach would be to consult a medically-trained specialist for the best skincare routine.
+Owing to the wet environment of this season, skin diseases develop easily, and investing time to take care of your skin at home should definitely be among your priorities.
+However, given the many skincare myths and the presence of misinformation on the internet, the best approach would be to consult a medically-trained specialist for the best skincare routine.

-A good way to find these specialists and avail their services in an effortless manner is to use the Bajaj Finserv Health App.
-With it, you can find the best specialists in your area, book appointments at their clinics and avail telemedicine services too.
+A good way to find these specialists and avail their services in an effortless manner is to use the healthcare platform provided by Bajaj Finserv Health.
+With it, you can find the best specialists in your area, book appointments at their clinics, and avail telemedicine services too.
 What’s more, you can also skip the physical check-up and opt for a virtual consultation with your specialist.
-To enjoy all these features and more, get the app today for free on Google Play or the Apple App Store.
+Begin your journey to a healthy lifestyle!